debkanta-data/ecommerce-customer-analytics/README.md

-# E-commerce Customer Analytics
+# E-commerce Customer Analytics: Profitability & RFM Analysis

 ## Project Overview
-This project demonstrates an end-to-end customer analytics workflow using **SQL, Python, and Tableau** on a real-world e-commerce dataset.
+This project demonstrates an end-to-end customer analytics workflow using Python, SQL, and Tableau on a real-world e-commerce dataset.

-The goal is to analyze customer behavior, segment customers using RFM analysis, and generate business-ready insights through dashboards.
+The objective is to analyze customer behavior, apply RFM segmentation, and combine it with customer-level profitability to generate business-ready insights for decision-making.

 ---